 The Conditions for Change Formula

-D (Dissatisfaction) – This is the level of dissatisfaction with the current situation or state.
+- D (Dissatisfaction) – The level of dissatisfaction with the current situation or state.

-F (First Steps) – First steps in the direction of the vision, the practicality of the change, the plan for the change.
+- F (First Steps) – The first steps in the direction of the vision; the practicality of the change; or the plan for the change.

 Resistors to Change are Customers

-Seek out the individuals in the organization who are likely to be resistant to change (those who will increase the value of R in D x V x F > R).
-You and your coalition members know who these people are.
+Seek out the individuals in the organization who are likely to be resistant to change (those who increase the value of R).
+You know who these people are.
 Don’t treat them as adversaries or enemies.
-Treat them like customers.
+Treat them as customers.

 What do we do with customers?
 We obsess over them.
 We find out what makes them tick.
 We understand their pain.
 Then we adjust our plan to address that pain.
 Resistance to change is not always bad; it can provide insight into the new Vision.